AI Assisted analysis is here. Discover the latest updates! Check Now

 Completed Waterfall CUX

-Now you can observe where exactly are the drops within the sales path.
+Now you can observe where exactly are the drops within the conversion path.
 You can finally see the numbers, but what you still need to be completely happy is the answer to the question: why do people drop off?
 To try to find out, just use the “View” option, and in the next view, you will get a list of visits in which users have not moved on to the next step.

 List of recordings CUX